COS Mountain Logo

 • Have a goal of completion of a certificate or degree program, or transfer to a four-year college or university.

-Students in fields that are regional workforce priorities, such as nursing and STEM, will be given preference.
+Students in fields that are regional workforce priorities, such as Nursing and STEM, will be given preference.
 In addition, if you are pursuing a degree or transfer, you must also meet two of these three criteria:

 • Have completed a transfer level English course